 Quality testing of the subsamples and genotyping was assessed with linkage disequilibrium (LD), Wright's FIS and FST (Wright, 1965) and their variance across loci.

-Linkage disequilibrium was tested with the G-based randomization test between each locus pair across subsamples as described in (2009), with 10,000 random shuffling of genotypes of the two loci of each pair.
+Linkage disequilibrium was tested with the G-based randomization test between each locus pair across subsamples as described in De Meeûs et al. (2009), with 10,000 random shuffling of genotypes of the two loci of each pair.
 Because there are as many non-independent tests as locus pairs, we adjusted the p-values with the Benjamini and Yekutieli (BY) procedure with R (command "p.adjust").

 Wright F-statistics were estimated with Weir and Cockerham's unbiased estimators (Weir & Cockerham, 1984): f for FIS, θ for FST and F for FIT.
 Their significant deviation from the expected value under the null hypothesis (H0: FIS=0 or FST=0) was tested with 10,000 randomizations of alleles between individuals within subsamples (for FIS) and of individuals between subsamples (for FST).
 For FIS, the statistic used was Weir and Cockerham's f for each locus and overall.
 For testing subdivision we used the G based test (Goudet et al., 1996) for each locus and overall.
-For FIS, tests are one-sided (FIS>0), and two-sided p-values were obtained by doubling the one-sided p-value if <0.5 or we doubled 1-p-value otherwise.
+For FIS, tests were one-sided (FIS>0), and two-sided p-values were obtained by doubling the one-sided p-value if <0.5 or we doubled 1-p-value otherwise.
 Confidence intervals (95%CI) were computed with 5000 bootstraps over loci for the average over loci, and over individuals for the confidence intervals around each locus.
 The standard error of jackknives over loci (SE) was computed for FIS and FST (SE_FIS and SE_FST respectively) for null allele diagnostics (see below).

 All this computations and randomizations were undertaken with Fstat 2.9.4 (Goudet, 2003), updated from Fstat 1.2 (Goudet, 1995), except the bootstraps over individuals, for which we used Genetix (Belkhir et al., 2004).
 Since Genetix computes bootstraps for each locus in each subsamples, we averaged these values across subsamples to obtain 95%CI of FIS for each locus.